Hiking with kids is possible. Read these tips.

-If you’re anything like me, before you had kids hiking was something you enjoyed.
-The challenge was key, either distance of altitude (or both).
+If you're anything like me, before you had kids, hiking was something you enjoyed.
+The challenge was key, either distance or altitude (or both).
 Nothing would put me off.
 Wind.
 Love it.
 Rain.
 No problem.

 However, once little people enter your family, things change.

 First off, with a baby, there's all the stuff you need: nappies, wipes, bottles, feeds, dummies, etc., etc., etc.

 When they do grow older and find their feet, you can't go very far at all.
 Speed is slow.
 Very slow.